The Center for Teaching and Learning established guidelines to help you and the CTL staff work more efficiently to complete your request.

 3. The requester is solely responsible for maintaining the shell.
 Maintenance includes:

-• Deletion of users: If necessary, the requester must provide CTL a list of names and usernames each term.
+• Deletion of users: If necessary, the requester must provide CTL a list of names and usernames for each term.

 • Monitoring and updating course content and functionality: This includes monitoring the course shell for appropriate and legal content.